SafakB/artdiscounts/README.md

 ## Installation

 > **Warning**
-> Tested with Prestashop versions 1.7.
+> Tested with Prestashop versions 1.7 and in the default theme

 1. Download the latest release of the Art Discounts module from the GitHub repository.
 2. In your PrestaShop back-office, navigate to the "Modules" section.